 If counsellors are seen in productive action in movies, it sows a seed of a possibility people can resort to when faced with similar challenges.
 Personally, I got intimated with the possibility of handing over the stress of your wedding ceremony to an event planner through movies.

 8. Sponsorship of entertainment events (Bonus)

 Entertainment is another platform that has the attention of many.
-Banners and billboards advocating for counselling can be introduced to the events of entertainers.
-This both endorses counselling with the entertainer’s social reputation, as well create awareness about the involvement of guidance and counselling in our every day life.
+Banners and billboards advocating for counselling can be introduced to the events venues of entertainers.
+This both endorses counselling with the entertainer’s social reputation, as well as creates awareness about the involvement of guidance and counselling in our everyday life.

 I have only highlighted these 7 means to open you up to the possibilities for advocacy that exist.
 You can certainly get more avenues.
 The key is to simply find where people’s attention is and put your message there.